-You may wonder whether or not you should choose seeds to plant or just purchase plants already started when planning your garden.
+You may wonder whether or not you should choose seeds or plants already started when planning your garden.
 We do a combination of both and I will tell you which ones do well.

 *this post contains affiliate links which means I get a small commission if you make a purchase through these links at no additional cost to you.
 However, I only recommend products I love and use!

-We always have a fairly large garden–between a large garden and a truck patch–over the years we have learned what works best for us regarding whether or not we buy plants already started or seed packets.
+We always have a fairly large garden–between a large garden and a truck patch–over the years we have learned what works best for us regarding whether or not we buy seeds or plants.

 Any lettuce we plant always comes from seeds.
 In our area, Valentine’s Day is when everyone usually plants their lettuce seed.